cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 **request**

-Perform a `GET` request to the UiTdatabank API including the name of the organizer:
+Perform a `GET` request to the UiTdatabank Search API including the name of the organizer:

 ```
 GET /organizers/?q=name.\*:"Natuurpunt Holsbeek"